Startup-Nights/website/content/pages/faq.md

                     tickets.
 Please be aware that tickets for the event must be purchased separately.
                   - >-
-                    Make sure to secure tickets for both you and your team.
-                    Don't forget to use the discount code "WORLD20" to get a 20% discount!
-Tickets can be purchased here.
+                    In case you applied for a booth, you will get a discount code from us.
+Please contact the point of contact above.
                 cta:
                   link: tickets
                   text: Buy tickets